adheep04/numpy-XOR-perceptron/README.md

 3) (0, 1) -> 1
 4) (1, 1) -> 1

-this is a linearly inseperable problem (if you plot the points above on a 2d graph and try to draw a line seperating the classes you will know what I mean) which makes a hidden layer and non-linear activation functions (like sigmoid) necessary for a model to learn.
+this is a linearly inseperable problem (if you plot the points above on a 2d graph and try to draw a line seperating the classes you will know what I mean) which makes a hidden layer and non-linear activation functions (like sigmoid) necessary for a model to learn class distinctions.
 The source code only uses numpy and matplotlib for the graph you see above.
 All backpropagation logic written from scratch.

 before manual gradient descent:

 ![image](https://github.com/user-attachments/assets/590e11be-331c-43c9-aa23-e4ef236e9c80)

 after: